abdalrahmanshaban0/abdalrahmanshaban0.github.io/_posts/DSA/2024-12-28-heap-and-priority-queue.md

 ---
 title: Heap and Priority Queue
 categories: [DSA]
-tags: [Data structures and Algorithms, Heap]
+tags: [Data Structures And Algorithms, Heap]
 ---
 First we should know about "Complete Binary Tree" as we will use  later.
 ## Complete Tree